 You can gently encourage your partner to try new foods by asking them to sample foods you’ve cooked (tasting from the pot) or even help you with the cooking process.
 Sometimes when people SEE how the food is prepared or have that experience, it helps them have a more open mind when it comes to trying it.

-As always, lead by example and don’t complain or get on their back too much about being picky.
+What to do: Offer to let them sample new things and don’t complain or get on their back too much about being picky.

 “My partner only eats junk food and refuses to eat vegetables.
 What do I do?”